Firoz-Hasan/user-post-api/README.md

 1) Optional : Return type Optional is a new container type that wraps a single value.
 It is used to represent a value is present or absent.
-The main advantage of this new construct is that No more too many null checks and NullPointerException
+The main advantage of this new construct is that No more too many null checks and NullPointerException.
 2) @RepositoryRestResource(exported = false) disable hal features
 3) JsonBackReference
    	 * This annotation basically says that posts will not be part of the JSON